ThreeMammals/Ocelot.Administration/README.md

 Install Ocelot and it's dependencies using NuGet.

-`Install-Package Ocelot.Authentication.IdentityServer`
+`Install-Package Ocelot.Administration`

 Or via the .NET Core CLI:

-`dotnet add package Ocelot.Authentication.IdentityServer`
+`dotnet add package Ocelot.Administration`

-All versions can be found [here](https://www.nuget.org/packages/Ocelot.Authentication.IdentityServer/)
+All versions can be found [here](https://www.nuget.org/packages/Ocelot.Administration/)

 ## Documentation